coderj001/google-cloud-associate-cloud-engineer-prep/README.md

 What we will be building,

-The diagram you sent shows a simple Google Cloud Platform (GCP) network architecture.
+The image you sent shows a diagram of a simple GCP network architecture.
 The network consists of a VPC network with a public subnet and a private subnet.
 The public subnet is accessible from the public internet, while the private subnet is not.

 The VPC network also has a Cloud Load Balancing (CLB) instance, which is used to distribute traffic to the web servers in the private subnet.
 The CLB instance has a public IP address, which is used by clients to access the web servers.